 Why Use a 2-Person Kayak?

-The one major limitation with a 2 person kayak is the fact that its slightly bigger than a small single seat kayak.
-If your fishing solo, and have a long distance to traverse to you secret fishing hole, this might make it difficult when it comes to portage.
-With two people this isnt a problem, or, if your close to shore and only have to go a short distance, no worries.
+The one major limitation of a 2 person kayak is the fact that it’s slightly bigger than a small single-seat kayak.
+If you’re fishing solo and have a long distance to traverse to your secret fishing hole, this might make it difficult when it comes to portage.
+With two people this isn’t a problem, or, if you are close to shore and only have to go a short distance, no worries.

-There are multiple ways to transport a 13 or even 16 foot long kayak.
-If you have a small trailer this is a no brainer.
+There are multiple ways to transport a 13 or even 16-foot-long kayak (here’s some info on choosing the length of a kayak).
+If you have a small trailer this is a no-brainer.
 There are also kayak racks you can buy to mount to your vehicle.